Free Image Optimization Tools for Better Page Performance

 Can you imagine a website without a single image?
 To tell the truth, I can’t.
 Whatever kind of website you own, it goes without saying that your content includes images.
-Consequently, any website owner should be aware of free image optimization tools to ensure smooth website performance and a good user experience.
+Consequently, website owners should be aware of free image optimization tools to ensure smooth website performance and a good user experience.

 The Impact of Images

 Perhaps, nowadays, even a kid knows this obvious truism: “A picture is worth a thousand words”.
 So, it’s not surprising that visual content has become an inevitable part of each and every website.

 On the one hand, images really do a great job.
 They grab the attention of your online audience and help you convey the message clearly.
 Is it possible to create an online store or personal portfolio without various galleries showcasing your products and services?
 Of course, not.

 On the other hand, images can play a bad joke on you.
 If you don’t care about their size and quality, the images may simply kill the best website idea.
 It’s obvious that heavy, not optimized images overload your website with hundreds of unnecessary kilobytes.
 Thus, the loading speed of your web pages slows down significantly, causing worse website performance and poor user experience.

 According to the statistics, 47% of consumers expect a web page to load in 2 seconds or less.
 Moreover, 40% tend to abandon a website that takes more than 3 seconds to load.
 Furthermore, a one-second delay decreases your customer satisfaction by about 16%.
 Hence, the website overloaded with not optimized images has almost no future.
 Does this mean that your website should do without images?

 A Simple Way out – Free Image Optimization